aslefhewqiwbepqwefbpqsciwueh/painting-with-ransomware/README.md

 ## How It Works

 The tool takes an input image and applies a chosen "ransomware-inspired" encryption scheme.
-Some schemes are based on real-world malware (e.g. **LooCipher**, **Prince Ransomware**), while others are conceptual or playful (e.g. **cellular automata masks**, **Mersenne Twister keystreams**, **stretched RC4 KSA**).
+Some schemes are based on real-world malware (e.g. LooCipher, **Prince Ransomware), while others are conceptual or playful (e.g. cellular automata masks, Mersenne Twister keystreams, stretched RC4 KSA).

-Each scheme creates distinctive artifacts in the encrypted image, making the cryptographic transformation **visually interpretable**.
+Each scheme creates distinctive artifacts in the encrypted image, making the cryptographic transformation visually interpretable.

 ### RGB Isolation

-Instead of encrypting the entire image file (which would corrupt the format and make it unviewable), this tool isolates the **raw RGB pixel data** from the image and applies encryption only to that portion:
+Instead of encrypting the entire image file (which would corrupt the format and make it unviewable), this tool isolates the raw RGB pixel data from the image and applies encryption only to that portion:

 - The image is converted to an uncompressed format (BMP).
-- The **RGB stream** is extracted as a flat byte array: `R, G, B, R, G, B, ...`
+- The RGB stream is extracted as a flat byte array: `R, G, B, R, G, B, ...`
 - Encryption algorithms are applied directly to this byte stream.
 - After transformation, the encrypted RGB data is stitched back into a valid image.

-This approach keeps the image **structurally intact** (headers and dimensions are preserved) while allowing the encryption to introduce **visual patterns, artifacts, and distortions** based on cryptographic logic.
+This approach keeps the image structurally intact (headers and dimensions are preserved) while allowing the encryption to introduce visual patterns, artifacts, and distortions based on cryptographic logic.

 ---